Dual Degree with the London School of Economics

 Our dual degree graduates hold leadership positions in the public, private and non-profit sectors.

 - Policy Advisor at the OECD

 - Analyst at the World Bank or World Food Programme

 - Budget economist at the Ministry of Finance

 - International consultant in one of "the Big 4" worldwide audit firms (EY, KMPG, PwC, Deloitte)

 - For questions related to the Sciences Po School of Public Affairs curriculum, please contact the Academic Advisor in charge of the policy stream that interests you.

-- For questions related to the LSE curriculum, please send an email to the Institute of Public Affairs or the European Institute at the LSE
+- For questions related to the LSE curriculum, please send an email to the School of Public Policy or the European Institute at the LSE